History and Design

 During its long production span, the Helios 44 has had numerous variations.
-While focal length and maximum aperture remained the same, improvements and changes were made in terms of resolution, coating layers and body style.
+While the focal length and maximum aperture remained the same, improvements and changes were made in terms of resolution, coating layers and body style.
 While variations in terms of glass quality are open to debate, reliability in Helios 44 remained strong throughout the years.

 Helios 44 58mm f2 first

 This first version of the lens really looks old school with its silver-like shining chrome body.
 It has a 13 blade aperture with preset aperture control, the maximum opening is f2 and the minimum is f16.
 The minimal focusing distance is 0.5m.
 The lens uses a 49mm filter.
 Some really old Helios 44 lenses, such as the one presented here, do not have the typical Soviet serial number where the first two letters indicate the production year.
 Also, the glass has a purple tint, which is somehow atypical for a non-coated or single-coated lens.

 This is probably the most sought of version of the Helios 44 series.
 That’s thanks to its greater availability in comparison with the old version and because of its greater prestige in comparison with the newer versions.
 Probably, this early version was also the most successful of them all in terms of numbers.
 Back then, Helios 44-2 was the standard lens on Zenit film cameras and the two products were sold in large numbers, especially in Eastern Europe.
 The other famous kit of the time was the Praktica film camera, which was equipped with the Pentacon 50mm lens.

 Helios 44-2 early on a Zenit camera from the 1960s.
 This was one of the most used 35mm film cameras coming from Eastern Europe.